plume-lib/run-google-java-format/README.md

 that commits and pull requests don't intermingle substantive changes with formatting changes.)

-Here are some notes about a possible way to deal with upstream reformatting.
-Comments/improvements are welcome.
+Here is a way to deal with upstream reformatting.

-For the person doing the reformatting:
+### For the person doing the reformatting:

  1. Create a new branch and do your work there.